-Eye Care
+Eve Care

-Our prescription product AcuicynTM is an antimicrobial prescription solution for the treatment of blepharitis and the daily hygiene of eyelids and lashes and helps manage red, itchy, crusty and inflamed eyes.
+In the United States, our prescription product Acuicyn[®] Eyelid & Eyelash Cleanser is an effective solution for symptoms of blepharitis and the daily hygiene of eyelids and lashes, and helps manage red, itchy, crusty and inflamed eyes.
 It is strong enough to kill the bacteria that causes discomfort, fast enough to provide near instant relief, and gentle enough to use as often as needed.
-In the United States, our partner EMC Pharma sells Acuicyn through its distribution network.